Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys_on_PIT_Node.md

 ## Common Preparation

 1. Prepare new SSH keys on the PIT node for the root account in advance.
-The same key information will be added to both k8s-image and ceph-image.
+The same key information will be added to both `k8s-image` and `ceph-image`.

    Either replace the root public and private SSH keys with your own previously generated keys or generate a new pair with `ssh-keygen(1)`.
 By default `ssh-keygen` will create an RSA key, but other types could be chosen and different filenames would need to be substituted in later steps.

+   ***Note:*** CSM only supports key pairs with empty passphrases (`ssh-keygen -N""`, or enter an empty passphrase when prompted).

    ```bash
    pit# mkdir /root/.ssh